 Tens of thousands of kilometres of roads and highways.
 Nearly 600,000 bridges and a dizzying number of infrastructure of every type.
 A vast network stretching across the United States at risk of an earthquake, especially along the Pacific Coast.
 It is a big challenge for the country: to replace or retrofit this network in order to respond better to such an eventuality.

-It is a matter addressed by the Congressional Research Service in Washington, D.C., in a report published by three experts last May.
+It is a matter addressed by the Congressional Research Service in Washington, D.C., in a report published by three experts.

 It insists that investment is the only way to avoid suffering heavy damage from an earthquake. «Existing highway structures vulnerable to earthquake hazards can be replaced, retrofitted, abandoned, or simply left alone.
 The decision with respect to each structure generally is up to state governments and other infrastructure owners; most importantly, state governments determine whether to pursue retrofitting or replacement as they set priorities for using federal and state highway funds.»